Before you read (!):

 All left was technique,

-the essence of the Tao.
+the emptiness of the dao.

 18. To practice karate is to serve others.
 To serve others is to practice karate.
 This is the essence of karate-dō.
 The ultimate goal.

-20. On teaching children: As much as I can teach them, they always teach me the double amount back.
+20. On teaching children: As much as I can teach children, they always teach me the double amount back.
 Perhaps the most intriguing thing about the mind of a child is the fact that it needs no particular reason to be happy and playful, it simply is.
 I have found my own mind to be looking for reasons to be happy, as if the mysteries and blessings of life itself are not enough.

 21. On losing my beloved dog and best friend through ten years, Aslan: Seeing you grow old, change, and eventually die has reminded me of and given me direct experience with the impermanence of all phenomena.
 As the Buddha said in the Jara Sutta of the Saṃyutta Nikāya (SN 48.41): “Even those who live to a hundred are headed — all — to an end in death, which spares no one, which tramples all.”.
 And so it was with you, Aslan, and so it shall be with me, with my family, with my friends.
 Writing these lines remind me of yet another great teacher, Ajahn Chah, who held up a glass and remarked: “This glass is already broken”.
-When you get a friend, you are also promised the eventual sorrow of losing them, they are, in some sense, already gone.
+When you get a friend, you are also promised the eventual sorrow of losing them.
+They are, in some sense, already gone.
 Being there for you in your final moments, Aslan, not moving my eyes off you when your body suddenly turned lifeless has been one of the greatest blessings of my life.
 Seeing death in the eyes and remembering that all you were; happy, funny, naughty, loud, a good listener, cuddly, are all the things I must now let go of.
 They are the sadness I was promised.
 Even though all things are subject to decay, my memories of you and my love for you will be some of the last to escape my consciousness.
 The time I got with you is worth the sorrow by a tenfold.
 Sleep well, Aslan.
 Sleep well.

 22. I have encountered many men who seem to operate by a new concept of success and nobleness.
 These men have forsaken their duty to take care of their mental and physical health in order to gain money.
 Why do men want to buy more when they can’t take care of what nature has given them in the first place?
 They work overtime to showcase their wealth and imagined power to the rest of society who, plainly speaking, don’t care.
 However, no amount of money can make you truly powerful or noble.
 Being powerful means being able to spread kindness even if you yourself suffer.
-Being noble means being able to control your anger and greed in the most distressing of situations.
+Being noble means being able to control your anger and lust in the most distressing of situations.
 This troubles me deeply.
-In a society this tendency should be questioned collectively.
+In a society, this tendency should be questioned collectively.
 What is true strength?
 What is true nobility?

 24. From my younger years I have learned that it is of no value to be in all places at once.
 What matters is being in the right place many times.

 25. Our bowing in the beginning and end of katas is not a matter of borrowed culture or formalities.
 It is more important than anything.
-It is bowing to the world, to the Tao, the emptiness out of which everything arises and ceases, to your dōjō, to your loved ones, to the birds singing each morning.
+It is bowing to the world, to the dao, the emptiness out of which everything arises and ceases, to your dōjō, to your loved ones, to the birds singing each morning.
 If you cannot bow, you cannot be true to yourself.

 A weak leader brags about his skills and oppresses those weaker than himself.